qua3k/qua3k.github.io/content/guides/whonix.md

         * [Unmount and reboot](#unmount-and-reboot)
     * [Secure Boot](#secure-boot)

-## Introduction

-This guide aims to get the Whonix™ operating system running on Hyper-V. This guide does not expect Virtualbox specific features such as guest additions to work and does not make any effort to make them work.

 ## Prerequisites

 * The latest [Whonix for VirtualBox](https://www.whonix.org/wiki/VirtualBox)
 * The latest [VirtualBox for Windows](https://www.virtualbox.org/wiki/Downloads)
-* `qemu-img`[is broken when trying to convert to vhdx](https://gitlab.com/qemu-project/qemu/-/issues/250) and is not supported.
+* `qemu-img` [is broken when trying to convert to vhdx](https://gitlab.com/qemu-project/qemu/-/issues/250) and is not supported.

 It is strongly recommended to verify the authenticity of the downloaded files.